Natural Environment – The Lake Tahoe Basin

 For more information about our locale:

-At Tahoe Expedition Academy, we are proud to call ourselves Crew.
-Being part of a Crew necessitates collaboration, respect, responsibility, diversity and inclusion.
-Our school culture encourages risk-taking and allows for success and failure.
-We hold high standards for ethics and expect our students, volunteers, staff, teachers, administrators and community to use the 5 R’s to guide Crew Code and Core Values so that we may effectively develop the character traits of courage, respect, community, discovery, and craftsmanship.
+We are proud to call ourselves Crew.
+Being part of a Crew necessitates collaboration, gratitude, responsibility, empathy and stewardship.
+Our school culture encourages risk-taking as well as success and failure.
+We hold high standards for ethics and expect our students, volunteers, staff, teachers, administrators and parents to abide by our agreed upon school-wide Relational and Performance based Character Values, which guide our behavior and interactions with others.
+Note that these Character Values are not listed in order of importance; in many senses they are of equal value and in all cases play off of and inform one another.

 Partnerships & Local Experts